 Finding: Not Applicable.
-Though the site is more than three acres in size, the site is already developed, with the exception of the northeast corner where the cabinet manufacturing building is currently being proposed, therefore, this standard is not applicable.
+The subject site is less than three acres in size, therefore, this standard is not applicable.

 I. Parking garage entries shall not dominate the streetscape.
 They shall be designed and situated to be ancillary to the use and architecture of the ground floor.
 This standard applies to both public garages and any individual private garages, whether they front on a street or private interior access road.
 Finding: Not Applicable.
 A parking garage is not proposed with this development.

 m.
 Buildings containing above-grade structured parking shall screen such parking areas with landscaping or landscaped berms, or incorporate contextual architectural elements that complement adjacent buildings or buildings in the area.
 Upper level parking garages shall use articulation or fenestration treatments that break up the massing of the garage and/or add visual interest.
 Finding: Not Applicable.
 A parking garage is not proposed with this development.

-- 3. Building structures shall be complimentary to the surrounding area.
+3. Building structures shall be complimentary to the surrounding area.
 All exterior surfaces shall present a finished appearance.
 All sides of the building shall include materials and design characteristics consistent with those on the front.
-Use of inferior or lesser quality materials for side or rear facades or decking shall be prohibited. - a.
+Use of inferior or lesser quality materials for side or rear facades or decking shall be prohibited.

+a.
 Alterations, additions and new construction located within the McLoughlin Conservation District, Canemah National Register District, and the Downtown Design District and when abutting a designated Historic Landmark shall utilize materials and a design that incorporates the architecture of the subject building as well as the surrounding district or abutting Historic Landmark.
 Historic materials such as doors, windows and siding shall be retained or replaced with in kind materials unless the community development director determines that the materials cannot be retained and the new design and materials are compatible with the subject building, and District or Landmark.
 The community development director may utilize the Historic Review Board's Guidelines for New Constriction (2006) to develop findings to show compliance with this section.